 Risk Warning: Don’t invest unless you’re prepared to lose all the money you invest.
 This is a high-risk investment and you are unlikely to be protected if something goes wrong.
 Take two minutes to learn more here.

-Risk summary for non-readily realisable securities which are debentures:
+Risk summary for non-readily realisable securities which are shares:

 Estimated reading time: 2 min